 1.8 Neighbourhood plans must be compatible with legal obligations, specifically strategic environmental assessment regulations and conservation of habitats and species regulations.
 A strategic environmental assessment (SEA) is a way of ensuring that the environmental implications of policies are taken into account before plans are brought into force.
 The habitats regulations assessment (HRA) process aims to ensure that the plan will not result in significant damage to internationally important nature conservation sites.
 Where the potential for likely significant effects cannot be excluded an appropriate assessment (AA) must be undertaken.
-A SEA and an AA have informed the preparation of the neighbourhood plan and have been published alongside this submission draft plan.
+A SEA and an AA have informed the preparation of the neighbourhood plan and were published alongside the submission draft plan prior to examination.